Felony Case Dismissed Prior to Trial

 Brett Lovins successfully obtained a pretrial dismissal for his client accused of multiple counts of felony drug distribution when the Commonwealth failed to produce the necessary evidence to prove its case.
 Brett compelled the Commonwealth to conduct laboratory testing of the alleged drugs involved in the case, which revealed they were not controlled substances.
 The charges originated in the Central Divison of the Boston Municipal Court.

-Brett Lovins obtained a pre-arraignment dismissal for his client after a clerk’s hearing in the West Roxbury Division of the Boston Municipal Court.
-The case involved an allegation of domestic assault and battery.
-The dismissal preserved the client’s clean record and enabled him to obtain top secret security clearance as a federal government contractor.
+Brett Lovins obtained a pre-arraignment dismissal for his client after a clerk’s hearing in the Haverhill District Court.
+The case involved an allegation of assault and battery.
+The dismissal preserved the client’s clean record.